lungilemooketsi/lungilemooketsi/README.md

 ### 👨‍💻 About Me

-I'm a Data Science Student at **Eduvos** (Johannesburg, South Africa 🇿🇦), driven by a passion for extracting meaning from complex datasets.
-My focus is on the complete data lifecycle—from building robust ETL pipelines and data warehouses to implementing machine learning models for tasks like sentiment analysis and prediction.
+I'm a Data Science Student at **Eduvos** in Johannesburg, South Africa 🇿🇦, driven by a passion for extracting meaning from complex datasets.

 * 🌱 I’m currently diving deep into **scalable data architectures** and **MLOps**.
-* 💡 I'm passionate about building a future as a **data-driven innovator**.
+* 💡 I'm passionate about building a future as a **Data/AI engineer**.
-* 💼 I am **actively open to work** and seeking **Data Engineer** or **Data Scientist** opportunities.

 ---

 ### 🎯 Core Competencies

-This is a scannable list for recruiters.

 * **Data Engineering:** Designing, building, and maintaining robust and scalable data pipelines (ETL/ELT).
 * **Machine Learning:** Implementing and evaluating models for classification, regression, and NLP (sentiment analysis).